Manage users and permissions

 Change user roles and permissions

-All current users are visible in the Joined Users view, while Pending Users shows those who still have an outstanding invite.
+The Joined Users view shows all current users.
+Pending Users shows users with an outstanding invite.
 An admin or manager can adjust any user's organization role or permissions with the dropdown menu in the Role column.
-Enterprise customers with project-level permissions enabled will need to select the checkbox next to a user's name to manage their individual permissions.
+Enterprise and Growth customers with project-level permissions enabled must select the checkbox next to a user's name to manage individual permissions.

-1. Navigate to Settings > Organization settings > Members & Groups.
-The Team Members page will open.
+- Navigate to Settings > Organization settings > Members & Groups.
+The Team Members page opens.

-2. Check the box next to the name of the user whose permissions you'd like to edit.
+- Check the box next to the name of the user whose permissions you want to edit.
 You can select multiple users at once.

-5. From the Role dropdown, choose the new permission level you'd like to assign to the users you selected in step 2, for each project you selected in step 4.
+- From the Role dropdown, choose the new permission level you want to assign to the selected users for each selected project.

-You will not be able to change the role for the only Admin in an organization.
+You can't change the role for the only Admin in an organization.

-When you remove a user, all their content (charts, dashboards and cohorts) will be designated as unassigned.
+When you remove a user, Amplitude designates all their content (charts, dashboards, and cohorts) as unassigned.
 Admins can transfer ownership of unassigned content to other users.

 Project-level permissions

 With project-level permissions, a user can have a different role for each project within an organization.
 This enables multiple teams in your company to operate autonomously and manage their own datasets.
-For example, a user may have Manager-level permission in one project, but Viewer-level permission in another.
-Users without access to a project cannot view any content that belongs in that project.
+For example, a user may have Manager-level permission in one project and Viewer-level permission in another.
+Users without access to a project can't view content that belongs in that project.

-Please reach out to your Customer Success Manager to enable project-level permissions as this is not enabled by default.
+Reach out to your Customer Success Manager to enable project-level permissions, as this isn't enabled by default.

 Transfer ownership of content from one user to another

-When a user leaves the company or is otherwise no longer part of an Amplitude organization, any content they created will no longer have an owner.
-Depending on the nature of that content, situations like this can significantly hamper your company’s analytics work.
+When a user leaves the company or exits an Amplitude organization, any content they created no longer has an owner.
+Depending on the content, this can significantly hinder your company's analytics work.

 Admins can avoid this by using the bulk transfer ownership feature to designate another user as the owner of that orphaned content.
 Navigate to Settings > Organization settings > Members & Groups, and then click Bulk Transfer Edit Access.

-This process cannot be reversed, so use it with care.
+This process can't be reversed, so use it with care.

-You can also transfer content when you’re removing a user.
-Simply check the box on the Remove Members? modal, and Amplitude will give you the option to transfer each removed user's content to another existing user.
+You can also transfer content when you're removing a user.
+Check the box on the Remove Members? modal, and Amplitude provides the option to transfer each removed user's content to another existing user.

-Note that you can only transfer a user’s content before they are deleted from the organization.
-The user who receives the content must have logged into Amplitude at least once in the 30 days prior, and you may have to explicitly grant them the permissions they need to access the content you’ve given them.
+You can only transfer a user's content before they're deleted from the organization.
+The user who receives the content must have logged into Amplitude at least one time in the previous 30 days.
+You may have to explicitly grant them the permissions they need to access the transferred content.

 Request an email domain change

-• What gets migrated: Permissions levels including App-Level Permissions, Admin Status, Group Membership; and content including Cohorts, Charts, Dashboards, and Notebooks
+- Migrated items: Permission levels including App-Level Permissions, Admin Status, and Group Membership; and content including Cohorts, Charts, Dashboards, and Notebooks.

-• What doesn't get migrated: User spaces and the content contained within these spaces
+- Non-migrated items: User spaces and the content contained within these spaces.

-• Active users will be redirected: Anyone in an active session will be redirected to an error page.
-Let your team know they may not have access to Amplitude while the domain change is being made.
+- Active user impact: Anyone in an active session redirects to an error page.
+Let your team know they may not have access to Amplitude during the domain change.

-• Turn off SSO: If you have SSO enabled in your organization, turn it off before the migration.
-You will have to set up the SSO again after the migration.
+- Turn off SSO: If you have SSO enabled in your organization, turn it off before the migration.
+You have to set up SSO again after the migration.

 To request an email domain change, submit a ticket with the following information:

 An admin must request email domain changes.
-If you are not an admin of the organization, CC an admin in your request.
+If you aren't an admin of the organization, CC an admin in your request.